jka6502/sokkit/README.md

 Sokkit is not opinionated, there is no enforced design on your plugin structure.
-How your plugins interact with your application is left to the developer's discretion, but three methods are supplied to assist in those interactions.
+How your plugins interact with your application is left to the developer's discretion, but several methods are supplied to assist in those interactions.

 The `call` method invokes the `method` supplied on every succesfully loaded plugin with the remaining paramters: